 According to the American Dental Association, people should visit the dentist every six months for a cleaning and oral exam.
 Having your teeth professionally cleaned can remove hard-to-remove plaque and identify the early signs of cavities, gum disease, and other oral health issues.

 Tooth decay and gum disease are two common contributors to bad breath.
 If either is located, treatment should be sought immediately to prevent further issues from developing.
 At Metropolitan Dental Care, we provide composite fillings and a host of periodontal care treatments that can include scaling and root planing to treat the effects of gum disease.

 If bad breath persists, you may begin keeping track of the foods and beverages you consume and the medications you take to determine if they are the cause.
 Increasing your intake of water can also help flush your system and keep your mouth moist, especially if you struggle from dry mouth.

 It is also vital that you stop smoking and chewing tobacco.
 Not only do these cause cause bad breath, but they can lead to serious oral and physical health conditions.

 If you suffer from bad breath, you should schedule an appointment with one of our dentists at Metropolitan Dental Care.
 Your oral health and self-confidence are important to your overall wellbeing and quality of life.
-Contact our practice today online or please call (303) 534-2626 to book an appointment our Denver or Lone Tree location.
+Contact our practice today online or please call (303) 534-2626 to book an appointment in our Denver, CO office.